 In addition to the Amendment Law, the Competition Law also underwent significant amendments in February 2008 - bringing a stricter and more deterrent fining regime, coupled with a leniency programme for undertakings.
-The secondary legislation specifying the details of the leniency mechanism is the Regulation on Leniency.
-The Guidelines on Explanation of the Regulation on Leniency were published in April 2013.
-The main principles of immunity and the leniency mechanisms have been set by the Regulation on Leniency.
+The secondary legislation specifying the details of the leniency mechanism is the Regulation on Active Cooperation for Detecting Cartels ("Leniency Regulation").
+On 16 December 2023, the Leniency Regulation was published in the Official Gazette and came into effect.
+It replaced the former leniency regulation, which had been enforced since 15 February 2009.
+Guidelines on Explanation of the Regulation on Leniency, which were published in April 2013, are intended to be updated in parallel with the new Leniency Regulation.